 Dr Emma Milne’s research is interdisciplinary, focusing on criminal law and criminal justice responses to infant killing and foetal harm.
 The wider context of Emma’s work is social controls and regulations of all women, notably in relation to pregnancy, sex, and motherhood.

-Mary Fraser is a modern social historian of the police.
+Dr Mary Fraser is a modern social historian of the police.
 Her current work considers the extended role of the police, particularly in preventing civil unrest in the First World War.
 Her primary data sources are occupations journals. aims to produce research that informs policy and practice and advances our understanding of justice.

-Natalie Rutter’s current research work focuses on the stigmatisation of criminalised women, and the role of social media within this.
+Dr Natalie Rutter’s current research work focuses on the stigmatisation of criminalised women, and the role of social media within this.
 General research interests and focus fall within the areas of desistance, gender, stigmatisation and probation delivery with a focus on narrative, visual and inclusion methodologies.